-TBD
+The solution proposes to use the resource reservation procedures as described in clause 6.1.2.
+After receiving the creation of ResourceReservationJob request form the ASP, the L-OP (acts as ECSP management system) will check if there is shared EDN available to use at the particular location as described in the request based on the established federation relationships with other OPs (the solution for federmation management can refer to clause 6.2.3).
+The L-OP will forward the create ResourceReservationJob request to the P-OP.
+Once the P-OP receives the request it will follow the resource reservation procedures as described in clause 6.1.2.

+When ASP needs to modify or delete the reserved resources at other OP, the ASP can use modifyMOIAttributes or deleteMOI operation (see clause 11.1.1.3 and clause 11.1.1.4 in 3GPP TS 28.532 [10]) for ResourceReservationJob MOI, then the L-OP will forward the request to the P-OP.

 6.5.
 Key Issue#5: Federated EAS deployment and termination

+6.5.1 Description

 E/WBI shall control the launch and termination of applications on a partner OP.
 This will be used by a leading OP to instantiate an application to edge clouds (EDN) of partner OP as requested by application provider over NBI.
 A leading OP shall make the application instantiation result available on the NBI interface.
 Partner OP shall also provide the application instance status over E/WBI to leading OP which leading OP may expose to application providers on NBI.

 This is crucial to investigate in the method and solutions used for application management on other OPs.
 It is to be discussed whether it require enhancement to edge NRM and the procedures defined in TS 28.538.